Fletcher Mathers

-Fletcher Mathers (born 1963) is a Scottish actress and director who is primarily known for being the announcer heard in ScotRail trains.
-She has also done work in TV series, theatrical plays and short films.
+Fletcher Mathers (born 1963) is a Scottish actress and director who was the announcer for ScotRail trains from 2005 to 2025, before being replaced by a text-to-speech voice provided by ReadSpeaker.
+She has also appeared in Television series, theatrical plays and short films.

-Early life
+Life and career

-Mathers was born in Scone, Perthshire and was trained at the Royal Scottish Academy of Music and Drama in Glasgow.
+Mathers was born on 1963 in Scone, Perthshire and was trained at the Royal Scottish Academy of Music and Drama in Glasgow.

-Career

 In 2005, Mathers recorded announcements for ScotRail trains, including the approach for each stop, with the voice lines being recorded in Nottingham.
-In 2025, ScotRail started rolling out a new AI voice for the announcements, which replaced older messages recorded by Mathers.
-In an interview with The National Mathers stated "To be honest, after 20 years, it was a bit hurtful that they hadn't informed me that they were changing." and that she'll make sure to "Let people know if their voices are going to be taken over by AI."
+Over the next 20 years she recorded occasional additions and updates to the recordings.
+In 2025, ScotRail started rolling out a new AI voice, which was provided by ReadSpeaker, for their service, replacing older messages recorded by Mathers.
+Mathers only learned she was being replaced after a friend heard the new synthetic voice on board.
+In an interview with The National, Mathers said it had been "a bit hurtful that they hadn't informed me that they were changing".

-Mathers has also done work for TV series Taggart in 1990 and Shetland in 2013.
-In theatre, she was in Maiden Mother Mage (2025) Sylvia Dow (2023), The 306: Day at Station Hotel, Perth (2017) and Secret Wrapped in Lead (2023).
+Mathers has also worked in television, appearing in the series Taggart in 1990 and Shetland in 2013.
+In theatre, she was in The 306: Day at Station Hotel, Perth from 2017, Sylvia Dow and Secret Wrapped in Lead in 2023, and Maiden Mother Mage in 2025.

 Mathers also directed the play Katie Morag with actress Sally Reid, in 2007.
 Mathers was the star of the 2010 short film Choices, which was nominated for the 2010 British Academy Scotland New Talent Awards.